AdminUI/inertia-routes/README.md

 3. **API route call:** Can be tricky to set up to work with dev, production and SSR environments.
 Also carries the overhead of waiting for a separate Ajax request to complete before the app can be rendered.
 4. **`Inertia::share` of routes object:** A good option with one downside – The routes are sent down as part of every Inertia request (initial or navigational).

 What this library does is tweak option 4 as well as adding extra functionality.
 The package detects when it is the initial full-page Inertia request and then sends down the Ziggy routes object.
 On subsequent navigations, the routes are not sent down again.
-Your app instead retain and use the routes from the first request.
+Your app instead retains and uses the routes from the first request.

 The extra configuration options also allow you to set `group`, `only` and `except` options that only affect your frontend Ziggy routes.
 This can be helpful if you have separate Inertia apps running your backend and frontend and you wish to include only a subset of your total routes.